Min1222Ag/C.C/README.md

     There is no easy solution to this problem, however the development of a self-driving robot that can gather and dispose of trash on its own is a good start.

-    There is no easy solution to this problem, however the development of a self-driving robot that can gather and dispose of trash on its own is a good start.

 #### 🟦 Novelty

     🔵 The first Autonomous driving Beach Cleaning Robot with designated GPS points!